Kajang Move: Kajang by-election

 The first stage of the "Kajang Move" was a by-election held for the Selangor State Assembly seat of Kajang on 23 March 2014.
 The seat was vacated after the incumbent PKR assemblyman, Lee Chin Cheh resigned on 27 January 2014.
 Lee had won the seat by a majority of 6,824 votes, against five other candidates, in the 2013 election.

 Federal parliamentary opposition leader Anwar Ibrahim was quickly confirmed to stand as the Pakatan Rakyat candidate in the by-election.
-Anwar's election would have enabled him to take a seat in the State Assembly of Selangor, and possibly challenge Khalid Ibrahim, a fellow PKR member, for the position of Menteri Besar.
-However, due to the swift conviction by the Court of Appeal in his sodomy case, his wife Wan Azizah Wan Ismail replaced him as the Pakatan Rakyat candidate.
+Anwar's election would have enabled him to take a seat in the State Assembly of Selangor, and possibly replace Khalid Ibrahim, a fellow PKR member, in the position of Menteri Besar.
+However, due to the swift conviction by the Court of Appeal in Anwar's sodomy case, his wife Wan Azizah Wan Ismail replaced him as the Pakatan Rakyat candidate.
 Barisan Nasional, which formed the opposition in the Selangor Assembly, named MCA vice president and former Petaling Jaya Utara MP Chew Mei Fun as their candidate.

 During the by-election campaign, Anwar stated that Khalid was the best leader in Selangor's history: "We are proud of Selangor’s performance under Khalid’s administration.
 He is frugal.
 He is stingy because he is dealing with state coffers, the rakyat’s money.
 That is not a weakness."

 Wan Azizah won the by-election with a majority of 5,379 votes.
 The turnout was 16% higher than in the 2013 general election.

 Khalid Ibrahim sacked from PKR

-On 22 July, it was claimed that PKR president Datuk Seri Dr Wan Azizah Wan Ismail had received the official endorsement from party leaders to become the next Selangor Menteri Besar.
+On 22 July, it was claimed that PKR president Datuk Seri Dr Wan Azizah Wan Ismail had received the official endorsement from party leaders to replace Khalid the Selangor Menteri Besar.
 On 4 August, Party secretary-general Datuk Saifuddin Nasution Ismail released a 40-page document highlighting some court cases which questioned Khalid's personal integrity.
 According to Saifuddin, the court cases involved an out of court settlement with Bank Islam over the RM66.67mil Kumpulan Guthrie Bhd's shares when Khalid was the group's chief executive officer.
 Khalid however, hit back by forwarding the issue to Malaysian Anti-Corruption Commission.
 On 9 August, Abdul Khalid was sacked from PKR, as announced by the party's disciplinary board during a press conference at the party's headquarters.
 Abdul Khalid said that despite the sacking being “flawed and illegal”, he accepted it.